jelupuru/asset-management-system/packages/core/client/docs/en-US/core/application/application.md

 ## new Application(options)

-Creates an instance of a NocoBase application.
+Creates an instance of a AMS-GHMC application.

 - Type